Why fire in space is trickier than you think—and how scientists are trying to fight it

 A series of images from NASA’s Burning and Suppression of Solids (BASS) experiment shows a synthetic resin sample igniting and going out in microgravity aboard the ISS.
 (Representative Cover Image Source: NASA)

-Among all the elements of nature, fire poses the biggest threat to any environment, be it indoors, outdoors, or even the vast cosmos.
-It is even more unpredictable and dangerous inside spacecraft and space stations due to how it behaves in the absence of gravity.
+Among all the elements of nature, fire poses the biggest threat to any environment, be it indoors or outdoors.
+It is even more unpredictable inside spacecraft and space stations due to how it behaves in the absence of gravity.
 This affects everything from flame shape to the methods required to extinguish a fire in orbit.
 In order to mitigate these risks and prevent harm, fire safety has been a standout priority in human spaceflight research.

 A flame ignites in microgravity as part of the ACME investigation, with yellow spots marking soot clusters.
 (Image Source: NASA)